phos-phophy/creed/README.md

    AbstractFact <|-- EntityFact
    AbstractFact <|-- RelationFact
-   EntityFact "1" --> "many" Span : is mentioned in
+   EntityFact "1" --> "1..*" Span : is mentioned in
    AbstractFact "1" --> "1" FactType : is a
-   EntityFact "many" --o "1" CoreferenceChain : consists of
+   EntityFact "0..*" --o "1" CoreferenceChain : refers to

    class Span:::rect{
       +start_idx: int